-The RS1916 hyperSPARC Module is a complete dual-SPARC CPU, including on-board primary and secondary cache memories.
+The RT6226N hyperSPARC Module consists of a dual CPU module (RT6226N1) and a power module (RT6226N2).
+The CPU module is a complete dual-SPARC CPU, including onboard primary and secondary cache memories.
 It is packaged as a compact PCB and interfaces to the remainder of the system via a SPARC-standard MBus connector.
-Each of the two CPUs on the RS1916 consists of a high-speed superscalar, highly pipelined integer processor with an on-chip floating-point unit (RT620), a Cache Controller, Memory Management, and Tag Unit (RT625), and four or eight Cache Data Units (RT628).
-The RS1916 fits within the clearance envelope for dual-wide MBus modules per the SPARC MBus Specification.
+Each of the two CPUs on the RT6226N1 consists of a high-speed superscalar, highly pipelined processor with dual integer ALUs and an onchip floating-point unit (RT620C), a Cache Controller, Memory Management, and Tag Unit (RT626), and four (512-Kbyte) or eight (1-Mbyte) RT628 Cache Data Units.
+The RT6226N1 fits within the clearance envelope for MBus modules per the SPARC MBus Specification.
+The RT6226N2 power module provides the low voltage needed by the CPU module from the +5V MBus source.
+It interfaces to the CPU module through a standard DB-25 connector.
+It is housed in an enclosure which mounts remotely from the CPU module.

-The RS1916 interfaces to the rest of the system via the SPARC MBus and conforms to the SPARC Reference MMU.
-This standardization allows the RS1916 to be interchangeable with other SPARC MBus-based CPU modules without having to modify any portion of the memory system or I/O. This CPU "building block" strategy not only decreases the user's time to market, but provides a mechanism for upgrading in the field.
+The RT6226N1 interfaces to the rest of the system via the SPARC MBus and conforms to the SPARC Reference MMU.
+This standardization allows the RT6226N1 to be interchangeable with other SPARC MBus-based CPU modules without having to modify any portion of the memory system or I/O. This CPU "building block" strategy not only decreases the user's time to market, but provides a mechanism for upgrading in the field.